RED QUEEN: Safeguarding Large Language Models against Concealed Multi-Turn Jailbreaking: Introduction

 \section{Introduction}

-Recent advancements in novel training methodologies, computational capabilities, and data availability facilitate the adaptation of Large Language Models (LLMs)\citep{achiam2023gpt,yang2024qwen2,touvron2023llama,claude3team2023anthropic} to diverse real-world applications, such as task planning~\citep{zhang2024guided,huang2024understanding} and question answering~\citep{jiang2023brainteaser,hendrycksmeasuring}.
-However, LLMs are also amenable to eliciting harmful or illegal content~\citep{xu2024llm}, including offensive sentences~\citep{perez2022red} or supporting malicious actions~\citep{zou2023universal}.
-To enhance safety, red teaming~\citep{ganguli2022red} has become a widely used tool.
-In practice, it adopts an attacker's mindset to probe vulnerabilities in LLMs and subsequently align them with human values~\cite {ouyang2022training}.
+Recent advancements in novel training methodologies, computational capabilities, and data availability facilitate the adaptation of large language models (LLMs)~\citep{achiam2023gpt,touvron2023llama} to diverse real-world applications, such as task planning~\citep{zhang2024guided,huang2024understanding} and question answering~\citep{jiang2023brainteaser,hendrycksmeasuring}.
+However, LLMs are also vulnerable to adversarial exploitation, which can lead to the generation of harmful or illegal content~\citep{xu2024llm}, such as offensive language~\citep{perez2022red} or instructions for malicious actions~\citep{zou2023universal}.
+Among this exploitation, jailbreaking has emerged as one of the most prominent strategies, where carefully crafted prompts bypass safety mechanisms to elicit harmful responses~\cite {jailbreakchat,xu2024llm}.

-Among various red teaming strategies, jailbreak attacks~\citep{jailbreakchat} is particularly common, which uses meticulously crafted prompts to mislead LLMs and bypass their safety guardrails.
-Existing research has focused on designing various jailbreak methods~\citep{xu2024llm,liu2023jailbreaking}, such as appending certain sentences to influence the model's responses~\citep{wei2024jailbroken}, constructing virtual nested scenes~\citep{li2023deepinception}, or deploying another LLM as an attacker to generate and refine jailbreaks automatically~\citep{chaojailbreaking}.
-However, most current jailbreak attacks are limited to single-turn prompts and cannot avoid presenting harmful intent explicitly, even when concealed through scenarios like role play~\citep{shen2023anything} or program coding~\citep{kang2024exploiting}.
-The limited scope of current jailbreak research differs from the real-world scenarios where attackers may 1) attack LLMs in a multi-turn approach and 2) conceal their harmful intent instead of expressing it directly.
+Existing jailbreak research has explored a range of approaches~\citep{xu2024llm,liu2023jailbreaking}, such as appending sentences to influence model responses~\citep{wei2024jailbroken} or deploying another LLM to generate and refine jailbreaks automatically~\citep{chaojailbreaking}.
+While these methods demonstrate effectiveness, they are largely limited to single-turn prompts and often fail to conceal harmful intent.
+Recent work has begun exploring multi-turn interactions~\citep{bhardwaj2023red,yu2024cosafe} and concealment strategies~\citep{li2023deepinception,jiang2024artprompt}, but these efforts remain disconnected from real-world scenarios, where attackers often combine multi-turn approaches with concealed malicious intent.

+In real-world interactions between humans, Theory of Mind~\citep{premack1978does}, the ability to infer others' implicit intent and adjust behavior properly, is essential for effective interaction and communication~\citep{apperly2010mindreaders}.
+Current studies, however, have shown that LLMs struggle to detect latent intent in conversations without explicit cues~\citep{chen2024tombench,zhou2023far}.
+This limitation becomes particularly significant in multi-turn scenarios, where malicious intent can be progressively concealed across multiple interactions.
+Thus, it is crucial to investigate how LLMs perform under \textbf{multi-turn interactions where malicious intent is concealed}, a challenge that poses significant risks in complex real-world scenarios.